-Eight compulsory modules cover key material in finance, economics and econometrics while optional modules allow you to focus on your preferences.
+Eight core modules cover key material in finance, economics and econometrics while optional modules allow you to focus on your preferences.
 Every year we offer optional modules, available through various study routes, delivered here at WBS.
 Please note that availability and delivery modes may vary.

 Modules are taught by staff from both WBS and the Department of Economics at Warwick through a combination of lectures, classes and computer lab sessions.